🛩️ Product groups

 Design reviews

-Design reviews are conducted daily between the Head of Product Design and contributors proposing changes to Fleet's interfaces, such as the graphical user interface (GUI) or REST API.
+Design reviews are conducted daily between the Head of Product Design, CTO, and contributors (most often Product Designers) proposing changes to Fleet's interfaces, such as the graphical user interface (GUI) or REST API.
 This fast cadence shortens the feedback loop, makes progress visible, and encourages early feedback.
 This helps Fleet stay intentional about how the product is designed and minimize common issues like UI inconsistencies or accidental breaking changes to the API.

 Here are some tips for making this meeting effective: